 After 4 years’ worth of festivals, there are now over 50 murals spread out around Benalla which you can come see at any time of year, not just during the event.
 The town center is so compact that you can easily walk around and view most of the murals within an hour.

 With this street art festival as its claim to fame, Benalla is openly vying to be the street art capital of Australia.
 I don’t see it taking the crown from Melbourne anytime soon, but maybe give it a few more years?

-I’m not sure if Benalla on its own is enough to make the trek up from Melbourne, but combined with the silo art nearby I think it makes for a fun day trip.
+I’m not sure if Benalla on its own is enough to make the trek up from Melbourne, but combined with the silo art in Victoria nearby I think it makes for a fun day trip.
 Definitely recommend if you love street art like I do!